← Back to Grammar

 Understanding adverb formation allows you to describe actions more precisely and express how, when, or to what degree something happens.

-For adjectives that have masculine (-o) and feminine (-a) forms, use the feminine form and add -mente.
+For adjectives with masculine (-o) and feminine (-a) forms, use the feminine form and add -mente.

 Feminine adjective + -mente